buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcConstructionMgmtDomain/Types/IfcCrewResourceTypeEnum.md

 # IfcCrewResourceTypeEnum

-This enumeration is used to identify the primary purpose of a crew resource.
+This enumeration is used to identify the primary purpose of a crew resource.<!-- end of definition -->

 > HISTORY New enumeration in IFC4.

 ## Items